FirstLight is About People

 Maggie Bidwell serves as a Care Coordinator.
 She oversees the scheduling and performance of the FirstLight caregiver team.
+In addition, Maggie oversees the office’s social media presence and promotes local events and seminars that the office hosts for the community.
 Prior to joining FirstLight, Maggie attended Roger Williams University where she earned a Bachelor’s Degree in Public Relations and minors in Political Science and Professional and Public Writing.
 She has held several prior positions, some of which include creating online written content for healthcare agencies and hospitals, and served as an editorial assistant for an educational journal.
 During school, Maggie served as a caregiver for her grandparents during her summer and winter breaks.
 She ran errands, cooked, cleaned, and most importantly, spent quality time with them.
 She has been close with all of her grandparents for her entire life and as a result, is very passionate about helping the elderly.

 Debby Toto serves as our Human Resources Specialist.
 Prior to joining FirstLight Home Care, Debby served in a variety of roles in the Human Resources field, including as a recruiter in Boston’s financial district, as a Human Resources Generalist for an insurer, followed by working as a Human Resources Manager with a high-tech start-up.
 Throughout her childhood, Debby had a close relationship with her grandparents, and in recent years she has assisted her mother who has had a barrage of challenging health diagnoses, and age-related mobility issues.
 Debby holds a B.A. from Florida Atlantic University in Arts and Humanities, and is a member of the Society of Human Resource Management.
 She is the Co-Chair of Fundraising for Gifts of Hope Unlimited Inc., a non-profit whose mission is to support and assist individuals affected by relationship violence to gain access to resources for a safe and empowered future.
 Debby lives west of Boston with her husband, John, who is a Sales Director for a high tech start-up and a District Deputy for the Grand Lodge of Masons in Massachusetts.
 Debby and John are the proud parents of two daughters, one of whom works in business development, and the other is matriculating at Georgetown University.